Romansh language: Latin stock

 Like all languages, Romansh has its own archaisms, that is, words derived from Latin that in most other Romance languages have fallen out of use or taken niche meanings.
-Examples include baselgia 'church' (Vegliote bašalka, Romanian biserică, French basilique for a basilica), nuidis 'grudgingly, reluctantly' from Latin invitus, urar 'to pray' (Portuguese orar, Romanian a ura – to wish), aura 'weather' (Old French ore, Aromanian avrî), scheiver 'carnival', cudesch 'book', the last two of which are only found in Romansh.
-The non-Engadinese dialects retain anceiver ~ entschaiver 'to begin', from Latin incipere, otherwise found only in Romanian începe, whereas Surmiran and Engadinese (Putèr, Vallader) and all other Romance languages retain a reflex of Latin *cuminitiāre, e.g. Engadinese (s)cumanzar, Italian cominciare, French commencer.
-Other examples are memia (adv.) 'too much' from Latin nimia (adj., fem.), only found in Old Occitan, vess 'difficult' from Latin vix 'seldom' (cf. Old Spanish abés, Romanian abia < ad vix), and Engadinese encleger 'to understand' (vs. non-Engadinese capir), also found in Romanian înțelege and Albanian (n)dëgjoj, from Latin intellegere.
-Some unique innovations include tedlar 'to listen' from Latin titulare and patertgar 'to think' from pertractare.
+Examples include baselgia "church" (cf. Vegliote bašalka, Romanian biserică), nuidis "grudgingly, reluctantly" (< Latin invitus), urar "to pray" (cf. Portuguese orar, Romanian a ura ‘to wish’), aura "weather" (cf. Old French ore, Aromanian avrî), scheiver "carnival", cudesch "book", the last two of which are only found in Romansh.
+The non-Engadinese dialects retain anceiver ~ entschaiver "to begin", from Latin incipere, otherwise found only in Romanian începe, whereas Surmiran and Engadinese (Putèr, Vallader) and all other Romance languages retain a reflex of Latin *cuminitiāre, e.g. Engadinese (s)cumanzar, Italian cominciare, French commencer.
+Other examples are memia (adv.) "too much" from Latin nimia (adj., fem.) (otherwise only found in Old Occitan), vess "difficult" from Latin vix "seldom" (cf. Old Spanish abés, Romanian abia < ad vix), and Engadinese encleger "to understand" (vs. non-Engadinese capir), also found in Romanian înțelege and Albanian (n)dëgjoj, from Latin intellegere.
+Some unique innovations include tedlar "to listen" from Latin titulare and patertgar "to think" from pertractare.